ironpeakservices/ironpeak.be/content/blog/is-my-isp-snooping-on-me.md

 Let that sink in.

-How the hell did they know that I download from websites categorised as 'news'?
+How the hell did they know that I download from websites categorized as 'news'?
 And how could they be making this assumption?

 ## Role of the ISP